5 Free Tools for Multi-Monitor Computer Set-Ups

 As a developer or designer, it is often helpful to have multiple monitors to increase the amount of screen real estate you have, which in turn can lead to higher productivity.
 For instance, you may have one screen as your primary monitor where you perform your work, and another one that has your email client, Skype, IM client, Twitter client, and other communication apps that you can easily monitor and switch to.

-We’d like to share several freeware and open source tools available for download to help you harness the power of multi-display set ups and get you up and running quickly.
-We hope that you might find the perfect application for you!
+We’d like to share several freeware and open source tools available for download to help you harness the power of multi-display setups and get you up and running quickly.
+We hope that you might find the perfect dual monitor software free tools for you!

 UltraMon is a great tool for multi-display computer configurations that can support up to 10 monitors.
 It allows you to set custom features for each monitor such as resolution, wallpaper, and taskbar settings.
 UltraMon allows for the moving of running programs from the primary display to the secondary (and vice versa).
 Each of the monitors will have their own taskbar showing you the applications running on them.
 You can predefine and save monitor settings, as well as position where a program opens from the shortcut menu to help speed up your workflow.
 It also has a feature for easily turning off secondary monitors to conserve electricity consumption when you don’t need them and to reduce distraction when they’re not in use.